folke/KOReader.patches/README.md

 <img width="720" height="143" alt="Series indicator" src="https://github.com/user-attachments/assets/6d2a812e-2793-474f-8e08-e1a6e731616b" />

 This patch adds a small rectangular indicator to the top right of the book cover to mean that the book is part of a series.

-For this to work seamlessly I suggest to uncheck the "Show hint for books with description" from "Settings 🞂 Mosaic and detailed list settings 🞂 Display hints" so it looks clean.

 ## 🞂 2-new-progress-bar.lua

 <img width="480" height="150" alt="image" src="https://github.com/user-attachments/assets/8ccd0634-3135-44c9-a939-0cad2957da01" />

 This patch adds a clean rounded rectangular progress bar to the bottom of the cover.
 This disables the default progress bar of Project: Title.

-For this to work as intended, it is suggested to uncheck all options in "Project: Title Settings 🞂 Advanced settings 🞂 Book display 🞂" so they don't clash.

 ## 🞂 2-new-collections-star.lua